 The Asian Age called the festival “India’s Sundance”.
 Leading film critic Namrata Joshi, a regular DIFF visitor, said: “It has now become a go-to event in my diary…I love the vibe, the intimacy, warmth, cheerfulness and the fact that it gives you space to breathe between films and absorb them.”

 DIFF does not have awards.
 It operates in the belief that the celebration of good cinema does not require competition or the intrusion of market forces.

 1. Given that DIFF is a small festival that can showcase only a limited number of handpicked films, only films that are original in their story-telling and use of cinema language, and that meet the highest international standards, will have a chance of being selected.

 2. All films should be independently produced.
 Independently produced films which have been acquired by digital platforms are also eligible for submission.

-15. In case of films produced by a film institute, government agency, educational institute or any other organization, the applicant must provide written permission via mail (post selection) from the concerned authorities confirming the participation of the film in DIFF.
+18. In case of films produced by a film institute, government agency, educational institute or any other organisation, the applicant must provide written permission via mail (post selection) from the concerned authorities confirming the participation of the film in DIFF.
 Any kind of misrepresentation or failure to adhere to the norms of DIFF will lead to disqualification of the film.

 19. The submitted film should not be under any kind of legal dispute.